openpolis/geojson-italy/README.md

 The [geographic projection](https://github.com/d3/d3-geo) used is WGS84.

-Please use [mapshaper](https://mapshaper.org), in order to see the content of big files.

 The limits are released both in [topojson](https://github.com/topojson/topojson) with a high simplification rate (5%), and the non-simplified [geojson](https://geojson.org/) format.